Particular/docs.particular.net/samples/web/asp-mvc-application/sample.md

 ### Synchronous message sending: SendAndBlockController controller

-Open the SendAndBlockController class:
+Open the `SendAndBlockController` class:

 snippet: SendAndBlockController

-The controller is sending a message using the instance injected in controller's constructor (`IBus` implementation for NServiceBus version 5 and below, `IMessageSession` for version 6 and above).
-The code calls the send method, passing in the newly created command object.
+The controller is sending a message using the instance of `IMessageSession` injected in controller's constructor.
+The code calls the send method, passing in the newly created message object.

 The call registers a callback method that will be called (with this parameter) as soon as a response is received by the server.